RedLanternTech/CISSPNotes/Domain8Notes.md

 - Automation:  going to follow playbooks.
 - Response:  automated responses.
 - SOAR still requires a human component.
 Humans need to respond to the incidents.
+- SOARS get confused with SIEMs.
+SIEMs only ingest data, they don't auto respond.

 ## Software Configuration Management
 - about managing change and change management in the concept of applying to security
 - ensure configuration changes or cordinatited to not introduce flaws
 - uses baselines to set the minimum bar to the least things we have to do
 - Goal is to promote visibility and control over the state of change.
 Better you manage changes, better you can tie them back to configuration items.
-- Verifys you do not violate **CIANA (Confidentiality, Integrity, Authenticity, Non-Repudiation, Authenticity)**  If you are doing this well, a non approved change would be an active threat
+- Verify you do not violate **CIANA (Confidentiality, Integrity, Authenticity, Non-Repudiation, Authenticity)**  If you are doing this well, a non approved change would be an active threat

 - Code Repositories can help secure code.
 Need to be monitored and properly secured.
 How are you controling access control and communications.
 Your repo can be calling other repos.